 Residence time becomes design-controlled.

-Chemistry (pH, redox) can be adjusted to keep iodine non-volatile.
+Chemistry (pH, redox) can be adjusted to reduce volatility and keep iodine in non-volatile forms.

 Discharge, if any, happens on your terms—not the accident’s.